I covet the items here and want them for my own. My very own. My preciousesss.

 Stuff that’s starred* is more “I think” than “I know” — and usually is on stuff that I have yet to review and tag with an official badge of awesomeness, but clearly warrants significant further investigation.

 - *TIDAL Audio Agoria ($100k+): I will never be able to afford these speakers.
 If I had this kind of money, I’d buy them over a Porsche 911 without even blinking.
 Statement quality.

 - TIDAL Audio Contriva Diacera SE ($65k, with wood finish).
-Almost as insane as the magnificent Agoria, I actually did manage to get my hands on a pair of seconds.
+Almost as insane as the magnificent Agoria, I actually did manage to get my hands on a pair of show demos.
 Most incredible “thing” I’ve ever owned.
 And the sound quality?
 Astonishingly great.
 My reference for the last several years.

 - *GamuT Audio RS7 ($39,990): A 3-way super-speaker, with gorgeous sound and equally gorgeous looks.

 - Volti Audio Vittora System ($25k for speakers + subwoofer): Outstanding — a modern heirloom that your heirs will cheerfully stab each other over.
 (Review Part One, Two, Three).

 - *Harbeth 40.2 ($15k).
 Perhaps the best near-field monitor I’ve ever heard.
 Shockingly great.